temporalio/documentation/docs-src/cli/operator/namespace/update.md

 However, URI values for archival states cannot be changed after the states are enabled.
 `temporal operator namespace update --history-archival-state="enabled" --visibility-archival-state="disabled"`

+Note that the name of the namespace needs to be on the _end_ of the command.
+That is, do, for example, `temporal operator namespace update --retention 180 default` and *not* `temporal operator namespace update default --retention 180`; the second one will not change anything, but it will also not produce any visible error.

 Use the options listed below to change the command's behavior.

 - [--active-cluster](/cli/cmd-options/active-cluster)